Guide To PPP Forgiveness Rules, Qualified Expenses, & How To Apply For Loan Forgiveness [Updated Oct. 2020]

 - Reducing the wages, salaries, or commissions of employees

 If you don’t qualify for full loan forgiveness, you will be required to pay back loan funds plus interest.
 The interest rate for PPP loans is 1%, and you will have five years to repay your loan.
-Existing borrowers that received funds prior to the passage of the Paycheck Protection Flexibility Act may extend their loans to five years if the lender agrees.
+Existing borrowers that received funds before the passage of the Paycheck Protection Flexibility Act may extend their loans to five years if the lender agrees.
 Payments are deferred for six months, although interest will continue to accrue during this time.

 When & How To Apply For Forgiveness